newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/transportation-assessment-usdot.md

 ### Eligibility Criteria
 - You may be required to get a USDoT number if your transportation business will cross state lines
 - Complete the [self-assessment tool](https://www.fmcsa.dot.gov/registration/do-i-need-usdot-number) to determine the requirements for your business
-- The assessment tool will take you to the USDoT number application portal, if you need to apply for a number
+- If you need to apply for a USDoT number, the assessment tool will take you to the application portal

 ### USDoT Application Requirements
 - `EIN|ein` or SSN